 A: A microwave heating pad is an ultra-simple, non-electric pad that you pop into the microwave for a minute or so and then wrap around your aggrieved body part.
 As these are little more than hot water bottles without the water and tend to cool down quickly, we omitted them from our list.

 Q: How long does a heating pad last?

 A: That will depend mostly on how you treat it.
-If you treat it well, probably several years.
-If you treated it roughly it might not make it to a year.
-If you want the pad to last don’t sit on it.
+If you treat it well, it may last several years.
+If you treat it rough, it might not make it to a year.
+If you want the pad to last, don’t sit on it.
 Don’t try to attach it to a piece of furniture using safety pins or other metallic items.
 Don’t fold it up sharply.
 And don’t ignore the instructions when it comes to cleaning it.
 Throwing it in the washing machine if it’s not designed for that could ruin it.

-Heating pads are used by everyone from athletes with aching muscles to women seeking relief from menstrual cramps and older individuals dealing with arthritis pain.
-Even if all you want is a more effective way to relax at the end of a long day the heating pad is here to help.
+Heating pads are for everyone, including athletes with aching muscles, women seeking relief from menstrual cramps, and older individuals dealing with arthritis pain.
+Even if all you want is a more effective way to relax at the end of a long day, the heating pad is here to help.

-All of the heating pads on the above list have demonstrated beyond any doubt their ability to provide dependable, affordable therapeutic benefits.
+All of the heating pads on the above list have demonstrated their ability to provide dependable, affordable therapeutic benefits.